jp-avr/A-star-search-algorithm/README.md

 <img src="https://user-images.githubusercontent.com/112210508/212224189-d12a1dc6-5f2e-4f9f-bf50-26d9696e9e8b.png" width="500px" />
 </div>
 <br>
-The problem proposed for the work has the objective of using the A* search algorithm to find the best path starting from a given location.
+The problem proposed for the work has the objective of using the A* search algorithm to find the best path starting from a given location to our destiny.